fragarco/BasicWebMUD/README.md

 # BasicWebMUD

-Implementation of SimpleMUD in typescript
+Implementation of SimpleMUD in typescript.
+The aim is to use a web client as the user interface instead of telnet.